jsnhu/jsnhu.github.io/_posts/2019-05-17-life-scheduling.md

 end
 ```

+Each employee is now enumerated with a value k (1 to 9).
+Importantly, k = 1 represents the placeholder and k = 2 represents the Senior CA.

 Unlike the 2-dimensional availability array in the SPL scheduling project, this availability array is 3-dimensional (22 slots/day x 5 days x 9 employees):

 ```julia